 So the answer to our opening question, Is Fruity Healthy, depends on the type and amount of fruit you are eating.
 Fruit should be your dessert, not the main meal.
 It is best consumed with a protein and fat, to slow down its impact on blood sugar, insulin and neurotransmitters.

 When you do indulge in fruit, it is best to stick with the low sugar fruits.
 Strawberries, raspberries, blueberries, blackberries are your healthiest choices as these are the types of fruit that our ancestors ate, followed by peaches, apples, pears and cherries.
-Reserve the high sugar fruit like bananas, pineapples, grapes, dates and raisins for special occasions.
+Reserve the high sugar fruit like bananas, pineapples, grapes, dates and raisins for special occasions and avoid juice all together.

 Resources for, Is Fruit Healthy